jeremysrand/Apple2GSBuildPipeline/README.md

 Apple2GSBuildPipeline
 =====================

-A build pipeline for making Apple IIgs software on OS X.
+A build pipeline for making Apple IIgs software on macOS.

 Features:
 ---------